-Don't miss "The Friends Episode" on April 23!
+Don't miss "The Endless Summer Episode" on September 24!

 Check out this article in Savannah Magazine to hear all about how Seersucker is "no typical literary reading."